 As part of our Factory Store’s customer service program, we launched a personal stylist program, offering extensive guidance for our customers on a range of subjects.
 We have a specialist that can offer assistance with fit, design details, and styling.
 Our stylist can also help coordinate any previously purchased garments with new items, taking into account your personal preferences and lifestyle needs.

 The Factory Café continued to grow and host a number of events, welcoming those near and far into our home.
 We shared recipes on the Journal and offered pick-up and delivery services for Mardi Gras King Cakes, BBQ Ribs for July 4th, Thanksgiving dishes, and holiday desserts for the Shoals community.
-Our catering and events program grew with two popular offerings: boxed lunches and bridesmaids’ luncheons.

 The Gathering, our annual community picnic, was held in April and we offered a cocktail workshop with Jack Rudy and Cathead Distillery, sewing workshops, a Biscuit Love brunch, and community tours.
 (Look for The Gathering 2019 this April with more workshops and events as part of the weekend celebration.)